Everything You Need to Know About Booking Mistake Fares

 Sometimes, mistake fares are the result of a ticket posted before airport taxes or fuel surcharges are added.
 Other times, they’re simply caused by a computer glitch.
 Whatever the cause, mistake fares can result in truly outrageous flight prices, the likes of which wouldn’t happen during even the best airfare sale.

 Where to Find Mistake Fares

-Any site or app specializing in flight deals (we love the Airfare Spot, Scott’s Cheap Flights, The Flight Deal, and Thrifty Traveler) will spot mistake fares before the airline even notices that their $4,000 business class seat is selling for $400.
+Any site or app specializing in flight deals (Scott’s Cheap Flights is perhaps the most popular site, but you can also find these deals on Airfare Spot and The Flight Deal) will spot mistake fares before the airline even notices that their $4,000 business class seat is selling for $400.